jklempay/fr-ner/README.md

 # fr-agency-ner.py
- This script uses spacy's entity ruler to detect and link entities based on patterns established from the wikidata database.
+ This script uses spacy's entity ruler to detect and link entities based on a list of patterns established from the Wikidata database.

  # update-wikidata.py
- This script creates and/or updates a csv file with ids, labels, and aliases for every federal agency in the wikidata database, as well as a csv file with the preferred label to assign for each qid.
+ This script creates and/or updates a csv file with IDs, labels, and aliases for every federal agency in the Wikidata database, as well as a csv file with the preferred label to assign for each Wikidata ID.